MQ-software-carpentry/statistics-with-r/_episodes/04-correlation.md

 ## Covariance and Correlation Coefficient

+In the previous section we looked at the relationship between a continuous response variable and one or more categorical predictors.

-We are interested in studying the relationship between a response variable $Y$ and a single predictor $X$.The covariance between $Y$ and $X$ measures the direction of the linear relationship between $Y$ and $X$ but tells us nothing about the strength of the relationship since it changes if we change the unit of measurement.
+We are interested in studying the relationship between a continuous response variable $Y$ and a single continuous predictor $X$.The covariance between $Y$ and $X$ measures the direction of the linear relationship between $Y$ and $X$ but tells us nothing about the strength of the relationship since it changes if we change the unit of measurement.
 If $Cov(Y,X)>0$ then there is a positive